Neustosaurus

 Neustosaurus is a genus of marine crocodyliform from the Early Cretaceous.
 Neustosaurus was a carnivore that spent much, if not all, its life out at sea.
-No Neustosaurus eggs or nest have been discovered, so little is known of the reptile's lifecycle, unlike other large marine reptiles of the Mesozoic, such as plesiosaurs or ichthyosaurs which are known to give birth to live young out at sea.
+No Neustosaurus eggs or nest have been discovered, so little is known of the reptile's lifecycle, unlike other large marine reptiles of the Mesozoic, such as plesiosaurs or ichthyosaurs which are known to have given birth to live young out at sea.
 Where Neustosaurus mated, whether on land or at sea, is currently unknown.
 The name Neustosaurus means "Swimming lizard", and is derived from the Greek Neustos- ("swimming") and σαῦρος -sauros ("lizard").